A History of Design

 Our Processes and Materials

-Unique to Dreher oars and sculls is the molding phase where all shafts are autoclave cured at high temperature and pressure for maximum strength and durability.
+Unique to Dreher oars and sculls is the molding phase where all shafts are autoclave cured at high temperature and pressure for maximum strength, durability and longevity.
 The completely modular system allows for custom tuning of length, handle size, blade type and blade pitch; providing you and your crews with versatility while maintaining cost efficiency and high performance standards.
 Only the best carbon prepreg from the largest supplier of carbon prepreg in the world is used to make Dreher Oars and Sculls.
 All the major components are made from prepreg carbon, and the blades consist of a specially formulated proprietary core that is in-situ molded of syntactic prepreg carbon to obtain the highest quality with the desired strength, weight, weight distribution, durability and surface finish.